hdhe1783-lang/GSRP-cad-wrapper/README.md

 NOTE: it will install  Microsoft's webview2 if you dont already have it, most ppl will already have it

-Also if its flagged as a "dropper" thats because it installs microsofts webview if not already installed and free antivires hate that, as stated before decompile it if need be.
+Also if its flagged as a "dropper" thats because it installs microsofts webview if not already installed and free antivireses hate that, as stated before decompile it if need be.

 Im not updating this I dont think - this was just a little side quest